RuneBlaze/phylogenomic_dataset_construction/README.md

 **transdecoder_wrapper.py**: Change the path of BLASTP_DB_PATH, this will be the path to your custom blast database.
 One with proteomes of Arabidopsis and Beta is provided in the repository folder called **databases** as db.

-Dependencies needed to run the scripts (Note that for some dependencies specific versions were used so if you used a different version it may not work):
+## Dependencies needed to run the scripts. __Note that for some dependencies specific versions were used so if you used a different version it may not work:__